potatobucket/potatobucket/README.md

  - Some very, very basic HTML I remember learning in high school

 ## Currently working on
- - A "pull a name out of a hat" type program for deciding the order of a given list of names
- - A refactor of my video poker game that might actually work
  - Learning more about coding

 ## Currently learning